 Dr. Daniel was the one who had Robert K. Massie, who wrote Nicholas and Alexandra, come to our campus and speak!
 We weren’t exactly getting our history of the Romanovs from Wikipedia.
 We were that lucky.
 In the Russian roulette of professors, I had Dr. Daniel.
 He had us read novels as well as history.
 We saw film footage of the siege of Leningrad.
 He knew what he was doing.

-Putin and his combination of political prowess and histrionics are no big surprise if you were lucky enough to have had Dr. Daniel as your professor.
+Putin and his combination of political prowess and histrionics is no big surprise if you were lucky enough to have had Dr. Daniel as your professor.
 Now, Wallace Daniel is former Provost and Distinguished University Professor at Mercer University in Georgia.
 Sometimes, for obvious reasons, I wish he were President.
 He would know what to do about the Ukraine, the Crimea, the other Georgia.
 It helps to know more about a country than what they present at an opening ceremony or a sporting event.

 Once, I went on a trip with my university to Europe.
 We saw London, we saw France, and coming back to Waco I didn’t have a chance: I was deeply depressed to have left behind Amsterdam, Bruges, Dublin, Dijon.
 So many books and things you had read about in books.
 Cathedrals, war rooms, parks, French people.
 Plus, I had met an actor.